Graham Gold

 Graham Gold (born 5 July 1954) is a British DJ.
 Gold is primarily known as a DJ whose sets were broadcast live Friday nights on Kiss and distributed on the Universal Music TV label.
 These weekly live broadcasts were considered revolutionary in the industry.
 Gold's popular weekly show played a major role in Kiss FM growing into a radio powerhouse.
 Gold was ranked No. 83 by Dash Berlin in Dash's "Most Popular DJs in the World of All Time."
+He is the father of Trance producer Ben Gold.

 Early years

 At age 15, Gold started as a DJ at a mobile disco with friend named Duncan Uren, called the Funky Road Show.
 In 1975 Gold opened a night club, called Champers located at the Railway Hotel in Greenford.
 In Gold 1978 joined Royalty team in Southgate, London and also worked as a DJ on Southgate, London hospital's radio station.
 From 1980 to 1989 Gold worked as a DJ at Gullivers located in Mayfair.
 Gold was also a DJ on JFM, which was part of Pirate radio in the United Kingdom and also played Radio London Soul Night Out.